-3. Some students may receive full-time student support, but not meet the criteria given in paragraph 1.a. of this annex.
-Such students should be returned as part-time, unless they fall under the definition of 'sandwich year out' given in paragraph 5 below.
+5. Some students may receive full-time student support, but be on a year of instance that does not meet the criteria given in paragraphs 3a and 3b of this annex.
+This includes those on distance learning courses, that are studying at a full-time rate.
+Years of instance that do not meet the criteria given in paragraph 3 should be returned as part-time, unless they fall under the definition of 'sandwich year out' given in paragraph 7 below.